Discover a vibrant food, bar and cultural scene in the gracious sandstone city of Adelaide, the gateway to Australia's finest wine regions.

 Located between white sand beaches and rolling hills, Adelaide is a pretty city of gracious sandstone buildings, historic churches and expansive parkland.
 As one of the world’s Great Wine Capitals, it offers easy access to some of Australia’s finest wineries.
 Visit the South Australian Museum, meander through the bustling Central Market, and go bar hopping in buzzy laneways.

 Get up early to explore the colourful Adelaide Central Market, the largest covered market in the Southern Hemisphere.
-Visit the Kangaroo Island Stall, Mushroom Man, The Smelly Cheese Shop, and Lucia’s Fine Foods, and pick up some goodies for a lunchtime picnic.
+Visit stalls selling cheese, charcuterie and jams, and pick up some goodies for a lunchtime picnic.
 Walk to the Jam Factory to visit the studios of Adelaide's most creative artists and snap up some ceramics, glass or jewellery to take home.
 Stroll along tree-lined North Terrace, Adelaide’s cultural precinct, and visit the South Australian Museum, which has the world’s largest collection of Australian Aboriginal cultural artefacts.
-If you are a cricket fan, tour the refurbished Adelaide Oval, one of the world’s most beautiful cricket grounds, and pop in to the Sir Donald Bradman Museum.
+If you are a cricket fan, take a tour of the Adelaide Oval (or for a more adventurous experience, try the RoofClimb), then pop into the Sir Donald Bradman Museum to learn about Australia's best-known cricketer.

 Enjoy your picnic at the Adelaide Botanic Garden, with its majestic tree-lined avenues and Australian native gardens.
 Visit its striking glasshouse conservatory, Amazon waterlily pavilion and Art Deco palm house.
 Walk to Rundle Mall, from where you can take a tram to Glenelg to stroll along the jetty, swim at the family-friendly beach and have a cool drink at a waterfront cafe.
 You can even go swimming with dolphins with Temptation Sailing.
-Enjoy a gourmet dinner with a difference at Orana, one of Australia’s top restaurants, where the seasonal tasting menu features modern interpretations of local and native wild foods (the downstairs Blackwood is a more informal bistro).
+Enjoy a gourmet dinner with a difference at Orana, one of Australia’s top restaurants, where the seasonal tasting menu features modern interpretations of local and native wild foods.
 Then immerse yourself in Adelaide’s distinctive bar scene, visiting places such as Clever Little Tailor, Maybe Mae, Pink Moon Saloon, Udaberri, Hains & Co and on a laneway bar crawl around Leigh and Peel streets.
 Stay in a historic sandstone building at the tranquil Adina Apartment Hotel Adelaide Treasury.

 Rent a car and drive 20 minutes into the Adelaide Hills, with its pretty villages, rolling vineyards, and tall eucalyptus trees made famous by Australia’s renowned watercolourist, German-born Hans Heysen.
 Drive to Mount Lofty for a panoramic view of the city and visit nearby Cleland Conservation Park to see Australian animals in their natural setting and hold a koala.
 In springtime (September to November), walk through the Mount Lofty Botanic Garden amid flowering rhododendrons, camellias and magnolias.
 Explore the quaint village of Hahndorf, Australia’s oldest surviving German settlement.
-Gourmet delights include the Udder Delights Cheese Cellar, Evercream Ye Olde Ice Creamery, Harris Smokehouse and Gulf Brewery.
-Visit The Cedars, Hans Heysen’s home, studio and gardens beside the Heysen Trail, one of Australia's great long-distance walking routes.
+Gourmet delights include the Udder Delights Cheese Cellar, Evercream Ye Olde Ice Creamery and Harris Smokehouse.
+Visit The Cedars, Hans Heysen’s home, studio and gardens beside the Heysen Trail, one of Australia's great long-distance walking trails.

-Drive 40 minutes to McLaren Vale on the Fleurieu Peninsula to join Off Piste 4WD Tours for a half or full day adventure on 4WD tracks in the bush and along the beach.
+Drive 40 minutes to McLaren Vale on the Fleurieu Peninsula to join Off Piste 4WD Tours for a half or full-day adventure on 4WD tracks in the bush and along the beach.
 You’ll discover stunning scenery and local wildlife and taste wines straight from the barrel (or beers, depending on your preference).
-If you would rather explore on your own, McLaren Vale is renowned for hearty Grenache, Shiraz and Italian varietals, which you can taste at wineries such as Wirra Wirra, Penny’s Hill, SC Pannell, Oliver's Taranga, Coriole and Primo Estate.
-Have an early lunch at the d’Arenberg vineyard's D’Arry’s Veranda Restaurant, overlooking undulating vineyards all the way to Gulf St Vincent.
-Check out the quirky new Cube tasting room in the middle of the vines.
+If you would rather explore on your own, McLaren Vale is renowned for hearty grenache, shiraz and Italian varietals, which you can taste at wineries such as Wirra Wirra, Penny’s Hill, SC Pannell, Oliver's Taranga, Coriole and Primo Estate.
+For lunch, don’t miss the dining experience at d’Arenberg Cube, an architectural anomaly in the heart of McLaren Vale.
+The restaurant, which looks like a twisted Rubik’s Cube, offers a seasonally changing degustation menu with the option to pair both local and imported wines.

 Make your trip happen